An upper bound on the asymptotic translation lengths on the curve graph and fibered faces: Introduction

 \begin{cor} Let $\{ \alpha_n \}$ be a sequence of primitive cohomology classes in $H^1(M;\Z)$ such that it is contained in the 2-dimensional proper subcone of a fibered cone.
 Let $(\Sigma_n, \psi_n)$ be the corresponding fiber and pseudo-Anosov monodromy.
 Then it has small asymptotic translation length, that is,

 \end{cor}

-The above results are the best one can hope for in the sense that one cannot get this asymptotics for all sequences in the fibered cone.
-More precisely, there exists a sequence of primitive cohomology classes in the fibered cone which projectively converges to the boundary of the fibered face and $l_{\psi_n} \asymp 1/\chi_n$, where $\psi_n$ is the corresponding monodromy and $\chi_n$ is the Euler characteristic of the fiber (see \cite[Section 5.4]{HironakaQuotient}, in particular, Proposition 5.6 for the description of the sequence, and see \cite[Section 4]{GadreHironakaKentLeininger13} for the behavior of asymptotic translation lengths on the curve complex).

-As an application, we show that the handlebody mapping class group $\mathcal{H}_g$ and the set $\Delta_g$ of pseudo-Anosov mapping classes whose homological dilatation is one admit a sequence in terms of $g$ with small asymptotic translation length.
+As an application of our result, we show that the handlebody mapping class group $\mathcal{H}_g$ and the set $\Delta_g$ of pseudo-Anosov mapping classes whose homological dilatation is one admit a sequence in terms of $g$ with small asymptotic translation length.
 Hence we obtain the following consequences.

 \begin{thm:handlebody}[Corollary 1.2 of \cite{KinShin17}] $L_{\mathcal{C}}( \mathcal{H}_g ) \asymp \dfrac{1}{g^2}$. \end{thm:handlebody}